Last Updated: April 20, 2022

 Choice & Control

 For various reasons, HiveWatch may contact you about our services or your activity.
-Some of these messages are required, service-related messages for members.
+Some of these messages are required, service-related messages.

 If you have any questions about how to exercise these choices, please e-mail us at email@example.com.